ondrej337/PLPython-Daikin-Altherma/README.md

 # PLPython-Daikin-Altherma
-Download date from Daikin Altherma to Postgress DB using PLPython
+Download data from Daikin Altherma to Postgress DB using PLPython